Hollywood Wanted Olivia De Havilland To Play An Ingenue Forever. So She Sued Them.

 De Havilland’s final film appearance was in 1964 — but she didn’t stop working.
 In the late 1960s, she made the transition to television, earning an Emmy and Golden Globe nomination.
 In 1988, she retired from acting altogether, and continued to live in her three-story Paris house near the Bois de Boulogne.

 Still, she was a fighter until the end.
 Seventy-three years after the de Havilland decision, the actress would be embroiled in another lawsuit with a producer.
 In 2017, at the age of 100, she sued FX and Ryan Murphy Productions over her portrayal in Feud: Betty and Joan, about the infamous rivalry between contemporaries Joan Crawford and Bette Davis.
 Played by Catherine Zeta Jones in the show, de Havilland was “deeply offended” by Feud’s claim that she called her own sister and longtime rival Joan Fontaine “a bitch.”
-Her lawsuit alleged infringement of common law right of publicity, false light, and unjust enrichment.
+Her lawsuit alleged infringement of common law right of publicity and false light.
 Murphy won the suit, but de Havilland persisted, going as far as to petition the Supreme Court of the United States to hear her case.
 In 2019, that too, was denied.